LloydThabisoKhuphe/CampusMobi/docs/architecture/system_decomposition.md

 The Admin Dashboard is listed as a planned feature in the features list and is not yet decomposed into a full module.
-When implemented it will interface with the Authentication module (user management), the Virtual Card module (access logs), and the Campus Wallet (transaction monitoring).
+When implemented it will interface with the Authentication module (user management), the Virtual Card module (access logs), and the Campus Wallet (simulated transaction monitoring).
 It is acknowledged here to ensure the decomposition remains consistent with the full product vision.